An Extract of History

 2001

 An icon enters the floor.
 The famous B-42 case is presented at the Basel watch fair.
-This case design is still used today.

 2003